alexswo/OhlarmClock/README.md

 <br />
 <br />
 ###Introduction
   The purpose of this homemade alarm clock was to experiment with the Raspberry Pi 2 Model B and to provide a gift to my parents.
 The house that my parents reside in rarely has any blackouts; however, when they do occur, all of the digital clocks in the house need to be manually set.
 With the OhlarmClock, it will continue to perform regularly after a blackout by fetching time from the internet.
 In the future, I hope to make the OhlarmClock capable of drawing power from a constantly charging battery so that it will be able to run through a blackout.
-I also hope to utilize the OhlarmClock as the next "home controlling" siri by studying machine learning.
+I also hope to utilize the OhlarmClock as the next "home controlling" siri by implementing machine learning.
 <br />
 ###Hardware Used: